folio-org/raml/README.md

 ## Introduction

-Repository of raml files, including json schemas, traits and resource types centralized for re-usability.
+Repository of raml traits and resource type files.
+This repo contains traits and resource types that can be re-used by other projects to limit duplicated.

+Trait examples:

+ - Authorization
+ - Language
+ - Pagination
+ - etc...

+Resource types:

+ - Get, Post, Delete, Put, File upload, etc.. options.

 This is the master location for the traits and resource types, while each module is the master for its own schemas, examples, and actual RAML files.